 The resort has ample choices of family-friendly accommodation to suit your needs and there is a nice feeling to the village thanks to the lovely restaurants, shops, and bars.

-Another Scandinavian family ski resort to consider is Are is central Sweden.
+Another one of the Scandinavian family ski resorts to consider is Are is central Sweden.
 Surrounded by lakes and peaks, just near to the Norwegian border, this is one of Sweden’s most popular ski resorts, and for good reason.
-Are is the largest ski resort in Scandinavia with access to a huge range of slopes and some awesome family friend activities too.
+Are is the largest and one of the best family ski resorts in Scandinavia.
+With access to a huge range of slopes, it also has some awesome family friend activities too.

 You have 94 runs to choose from, a lot of which are for beginners and intermediates.
 There are 3 terrain parks to keep older children and teenagers busy and they have even sectioned off an area of the slopes as family zones so you can all ski together without any worries.
 There are also come great ski schools to choose from.